 Value is also calculated based on proceeds from the sale of similar properties.
-Five factors define comparability: similarity between the properties, proximity of sales to the date of valuation, formal circumstances surrounding sales, and market conditions at the time sales transpired.
+The IRS created these factors to define comparability: similarity between the properties, proximity of sales to the date of valuation, formal circumstances surrounding sales, and market conditions at the time sales transpired.

-A third factor in determining donation values is how much a donated property would cost to replace.
+A third factor in determining how much you can deduct for donations is how much a donated property would cost to replace.
 Replacement cost is most reflective of FMV when the open market supply and demand for a property are nearly equivalent.

 Inventory Donations and Taxes

 The deduction for donated business inventory is the lesser of the inventory’s FMV on the day of the donation or the “basis” of the inventory, which is any cost resulting from the business buying or creating opening inventory for the year.

 If the donated inventory is not included in the cost of opening inventory, its value is zero, which precludes the donor from claiming a charitable tax deduction.
 If so, the cost is instead added to the cost of products sold during the current year, with the inventory’s sale value recorded as zero.